jylhaisi/post-processing-mos-point-analysis/README.md

-# post-processing-mos-point-analysis
-This program contains MOS (Model Output Statistics) training code used at FMI
+# MOS (Model Output Statistics) training code used at FMI
+(/fmidev/post-processing-mos-point-analysis)
+Local Git repo can also be found at devmos.fmi.fi:/data/statcal/R_projects/point-data-analysis.git/ This main training code heavily depends on the related mapping lists, which can be found at (fmidev/post-processing-constant-lists)

 ## Dependencies and directory
 This repo should be cloned locally to directory point_data_analysis and run from there.